hawkhai/hawkhai.github.io/_posts/ogre/2020-11-26-ogre-particle-scripts.md

 ## renderer

 Particle systems do not render themselves, they do it through ParticleRenderer classes.
-Those classes are registered with a manager in order to provide particle systems with a particular ’look’.
+Those classes are registered with a manager in order to provide particle systems with a particular `look`.
 OGRE comes configured with a default billboard-based renderer, but more can be added through plugins.
 Particle renders are registered with a unique name, and you can use that name in this attribute to determine the renderer to use.
-The default is ’billboard’.
+The default is `billboard`.

 Particle renderers can have attributes, which can be passed by setting them on the root particle system.